Teradata/product-help/IMC/Users/Users.md

 3. Select the user.
 4. From the **Available** list, select a role and add it to **Selected**.
 5. Enter the reason you need access, then submit the request.

-Once the Site Access Manager approves the request you are associated with the new role in the Console.
+Once the Site Access Manager approves the request, it is assigned to you in the Console.